Angle grinder: Uses

-Safety
+Safety and health

+Use of angle grinder can emit a large amount of small respirable dust.
+Excessive dust emission is regulated by air pollution laws and violation can result in fines.
+Proper use of well-designed dust collectors (e.g. dust collection hoods) can reduce dust concentration significantly (up to 80-90%).

+The disc type (fibre disc or grinding wheel) affects the dust's size distribution.
+The dust emitted can be as small as PM1.

-Through a sound pressure level and vibrations study conducted by the National Institute for Occupational Safety and Health, grinders under an unloaded condition ranged from 91 to 103 dBA.
-In addition, angle grinders produce sparks when cutting ferrous metals.
-They also produce shards cutting other materials.
-The blades themselves may also break.
-This is a great hazard to the face and eyes especially, as well as other parts of the body, and as such, a full face shield and other protective clothing must be worn.
+The use of an angle grinder in cutting is not preferred, because large amounts of harmful sparks, fumes and particulates are generated when compared with using reciprocating saw or band saw.
+Angle grinders produce sparks when cutting ferrous metals.
+They also produce shards when cutting other materials.
+The blades themselves may break, which is a hazard to the face and eyes especially, as well as other parts of the body.
+Consequently, a full face shield and other protective clothing must be worn.
 Angle grinders should never be used without their guard or handle attached.
 All workpieces should be securely clamped or held firmly in a vise.
+In a sound pressure level and vibration study conducted by the US National Institute for Occupational Safety and Health, grinders under an unloaded condition created noise which ranged from 91 to 103 dBA.